|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 When this aircraft failed to return the entire crew was declared Missing In Action (MIA).
 Afterwards, VB-135 concluded this Ventura might have been shot down over Kashiwabara Airfield on the northern tip of Paramushiro where there was heavy anti-aircraft fire and searchlights.
 The loss of this aircraft was officially attributed to anti-aircraft fire.

-Afterwards, a Radio Tokyo English language propaganda broadcast stated the Japanese claimed one American aircraft shot down and other damaged that mission.
+Afterwards, a Radio Tokyo English language propaganda broadcast stated the Japanese claimed one American aircraft shot down [this Ventura] and another damaged that mission.

 Afterwards, an aircraft searched for this missing Ventura, but failed to find any trace of the missing plane between Attu to Paramushiro.
 Also, an aircraft from VS-56 unsuccessfully searched.
 No sign of this aircraft or the crew was ever located.

 The crew were officially declared dead on January 18, 1946.
 All are memorialized at the courts of the missing at the Honolulu Memorial at National Memorial Cemetery of the Pacific (Punchbowl).
 Logan at court 1.
 Farrell, Langton and Jeppesen at court 3.
 Beaulieu and Copeland at court 5.

 Westley "Randy" Logan (son of Hardy V. Logan)